SPECIES AND VARIETIES OF CYPRESS

 Cypress scaly-like leaves are between 2 and 6 cm.
 They are superimposed on each other.
 Juvenile needle-shaped ones are quite longer, between 5 and 15 cm long.

-Most cypress trees are dioecious, That is to say, there are male trees with flowers and trees with female flowers.
-To a lesser extent we have other cypresses, as the common cypress (Primula veris) having male and female flowers on the same tree (monoecious).
-The male flowers of the cypresses are formed by an axis around which the sporophylls or staminate leaves are organized, each of which carries the pollen sacs whose pollination is carried by wind.
+Most cypress trees are dioecious.
+That is to say, there are male trees with male cones and trees with female cones.
+To a lesser extent we have other cypresses, as the common cypress (Primula veris) having male and female cones on the same tree (monoecious).
+The male cones of the cypresses are formed by an axis around which the sporophylls or staminate leaves are organized, each of which carries the pollen sacs whose pollination is carried by wind.

 The shapes of the cypresses are varied: some present straight and pyramidal shapes; other hanging or creeping forms.
 The sizes are also very diverse ranging from dwarf species to some reaching 40 meters high.
 Equally diverse is its color, which may have different green shades depending on the species or variety.
 What they all have in common is their low tolerance to cold, especially when this is accompanied by wind.
 They prefer sunny locations and well-drained soils.
 They are characterized because they grow quickly from seed or cuttings and the rapid growth of its branches and leaves that form a dense network, used in many places to form hedges or wind screens.
 Many of today’s cypresses trees are prone to a disease called “cypress canker” that produces great destruction in this genre.